li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
+- 📑 *2025.11*: Our paper "Actionable, Customizable, and Causality-Preserving Cyberattack Emulation with LLM-powered Symbolic Planning" is accepted by ACNS'26.
 - 🏗️ *2025.11*: Granted National Natural Science Foundation of Ningbo (Youth Ph.D Program) as PI.
 - 📑 *2025.11*: Our paper "Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators" is accepted by NDSS'26.
 - 📑 *2025.10*: Our paper "[Towards Scalable and Interpretable Mobile App Risk Analysis via Large Language Models](https://arxiv.org/pdf/2508.15606)" is accepted by ICSE'26.